5th Spetsnaz Brigade: History

-Today

 On 12 September 2002, President Alexander Lukashenko presented the commander of the brigade with a new independence-era Battle Banner instead of the Soviet one.
 The brigade is considered to be one of the best formations in the Armed Forces.
 In 2008, commandos from the Venezuelan National Directorate of Intelligence and Prevention Services visited Belarus, where they received training from the BFSO Dynamo and the brigade.
 It participated in the Zapad 2009 exercise joint exercise with the Russian Armed Forces.
 According to some reports, in 2011, servicemen of the 334th Separate Unit of the brigade took part in the Libyan Civil War.
 In 2010 and 2015, the brigade represented Belarus at the Moscow Victory Day Parade on Red Square, marching in the historical part of the parade.

 In August 2020, 5th Spetsnaz Brigade participated in the suppression of the protests in Belarus.
 On August 11, Hienadz Shutau was shot in Brest by captain Roman Gavrilov of 5th Spetsnaz Brigade.